kaurmanjot20/chai-backend/README.md

   }
 # this will start nodemon to restart index.js inside of the src when npm run dev cmd is used

+# install prettier as a dev dependency for better code readability